Square Enix E3 conference recap: Avengers, Final Fantasy VII Remake and a whole lot of trailers

 -

-Jun 11•Marvel’s Avengers first look at Square Enix E3 is not the MCU you know and love
+Jun 11•Marvel’s Avengers first look is not the MCU you know and love

 -